iphands/event-horizon/README.md

 # event-horizon

 Eats things that happen too many times per time window.
-A time window in this case is an interval window, not a sliding window.
+A time window in this case is a sliding window.

 # Example